-I-JAG A/B (East)

-lowa Jobs for America's Graduates is a course that focuses on leadership, teambuilding, and career-skills.
-The class includes (1) a career association - a student run organization that plans events and maintains its own governing body, (2) job-shadowing - choose a career association - a student run organization that plans events and maintains its own governing body, (2) job-shadowing - choose a career field and shadow a person in that field for a day.
-(3) quest speakers - listen to professionals from various career fields and educational institutions, and (4) leadership development conference - student elected leaders attend the state conference in Des Moines and may possibly attend a National meeting.
+I-JAG A/B (East) CAR210/211 22-151-G-050-10 (A) 22-151-G-050-20 (B) Open to 9-10-11-12 1 credit Iowa Jobs for America's Graduates is a course that focuses on leadership, teambuilding, and career-skills.
+The class includes (1) a career association - a student run organi ization that plans events and maintains its own governing body, (2) j ob-shadowing - choose a career association - a student run organi ization that plans events and maintains its own governing body, (2) j ob-shadowing - choose a career field and shadow a person in that field for a day, (3) guest speakers - listen to professionals from various career fields and educational institutions, and (4) leadership development conference - student elected leaders attend the state conference in Des Moines and may possibly attend a National meeting.